jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ## Part 11 — Environment Court

 ### 247 Planning Tribunal re-named Environment Court
-There shall continue to be a Court of record called the Environment Court which shall be the same Court as the Court called the Planning Tribunal immediately before the commencement of this section and which, in addition to the jurisdiction and powers conferred on it by or pursuant to this Act or any other Act, shall continue to have all the powers inherent in a Court of Record.
+There shall continue to be a court of record called the Environment Court which shall be the same court as the court called the Planning Tribunal immediately before the commencement of this section and which, in addition to the jurisdiction and powers conferred on it by or pursuant to this Act or any other Act, shall continue to have all the powers inherent in a court of record.

 ### 248 Membership of Environment Court
 The Environment Court shall consist of the following members: